-HST-205 World History to 1500
+HST-205 World History to 1500 3.0 Units/3.0 hours LEC

 CSU (C2, D6), UC, IGETC (3B, 4F), MC (B2, C, Culture)

 This course will introduce students to the early, classical and medieval civilizations that have most influenced the modern world.
 Topics will include the development of European, American and African civilizations; the Eastern traditions of India, China, and Japan; and the worlds of Judaism, Christianity and Islam.
 Students will gain an understanding of how the connections between East and West have shaped the world today.
 (C-ID HIST 150) Recommended Preparation: ENG 200